cmstead/phcollect/README.md

 - first()
     - Returns first element in tuple
+- fold(callable $userFn)
+    - Returns the result of $userFn being applied serially, left to right, to each element using the previous result (like adding across all elements)
 - last
     - Returns last element in the tuple
 - nth(int $index)